-Our staff is dedicated to fulfilling our mandate through independent audits, inspections, Ethics Training and investigations.
+Our staff is dedicated to fulfilling our mandate through independent audits, inspections, ethics training and investigations.
 These functions are performed by a professional staff of seasoned employees who are committed to combating fraud, waste, and abuse of County resources.
-During this reporting period, we have improved our work processes and strategic direction while assessing the needs of OPI in terms of policies, resources, staffing, training and equipment to better serve Monroe County.
+All audit and investigative staff have been certified by the Association of Inspectors General.

-During 2018, OPI enhanced the on-line ethics training course, which is deployed to all County employees through the Department of Human Resources.
-OPI completed 6 audits, and another 8 audits are active as of year-end.
-OPI opened 40 investigations in 2018, all based on contact from whistleblowers.
-OPI completed 41 investigations and has 3 active cases.
+During 2019, OPI developed an on-line ethics training course, which will be deployed to all County vendors through the Department of Finance.
+OPI completed 8 audits, and another 10 audits are active as of year-end.
+Including 3 cases that began in 2018, OPI completed 78 investigations with 87% completed within 30 days, and 99% completed within 90 days.